 6. for research and planning in relation to Covid-19.

-NSS will be a data controller, due to the infrastructure it provides within NSS and to PHS is uniquely placed to coordinate this work.
-NSS are facilitating by hosting a lot of the data, determining how data will be collected, linked and transferred between relevant systems and processes.
+NSS and PHS will both be a data controller, due to the infrastructure and provision of services by both.
+They are uniquely placed to coordinate this work.
+NSS are completing this DPIA as they are facilitating by hosting the data, determining how data will be collected, linked and transferred between relevant systems and processes.

-Categories of individuals Categories of personal data Any special categories of personal data [see Guidance Notes for definition] Sources of personal data Patients Contact details Ethnicity, Health data - test results Data subject, Health Boards, ECOSS, NHS Digital
+Categories of individuals Categories of personal data Any special categories of personal data [see Guidance Notes for definition] Sources of personal data Patients Contact details including mobile number and email.
+Health information - test results NHS Digital, GPs, Health Boards, Data Subjects.
+Date of birth and age.
+GP details.